Why Atrial Fibrillation Matters

 Video: Identify your potential AFib risks

-What are the consequences of atrial fibrillation?
+What are the effects of atrial fibrillation?

-Atrial fibrillation, also called AFib or AF, can feel weird and frightening.
-But an “attack of AFib” usually doesn’t have harmful consequences by itself.
-The real danger is the increased risk for stroke.
-Even when symptoms are not noticeable, AFib can increase your risk for stroke and related heart problems.
+Atrial fibrillation, also called AFib or AF, can feel weird and scary.
+But an “AFib attack” usually doesn’t have harmful outcomes by itself.
+One of the real dangers is the increased risk for stroke.
+Even when you don't feel symptoms, AFib can still increase your risk for stroke and related heart problems.

 What causes AFib?

-Sometimes the cause of AFib is unknown.
+Sometimes, the cause of AFib is unknown.
 Other times, it is the result of damage to the heart's electrical system from other conditions, including:

 View an animation of AFib.